 I work from home now, which makes planning and prepping raw meals for my cat much easier.
 No matter your schedule, you can do this!
 I feed Baby 4 times a day, typically 4 hours apart.

-- One of the best benefits of a DIY homemade cat food is the absents of awful poop odor in the litter box.
+- One of the best benefits of DIY homemade cat food is the absents of awful poop odor in the litter box.
 Seriously, none!

 Additionally, you will have an additional saving on veterinary visits and extra care costs because the cat will be healthier eating this kind of diet.
 Isn't that a nice perk?

-Good quality products and equipment will help make planning and prepping your cat's new food easier.
-They will also allow you to add a variety of meats and nutrients into your cat's diet, which you may not be able to otherwise.
+Good quality products and equipment will help do planning and prepping your cat’s new food easier.
+They will also allow you to add a variety of meats and nutrients into your cat’s diet, which you may not be able to otherwise.

-1. Hand blender
+1. Hand Blender

 There are pros and cons to using this tool.
 Mixing your DIY cat food by hand is easier to clean up afterward, but the cold meat is hard on your hands.
 The hand blender is easier on your hands but rather annoying to clean.
 I prefer doing it by hand now.